oat-sa/taohub-articles/articles/Frontend/Architecture/good-practices.md

 various entries, each one for a particular test.

 In the unit tests themselves, the only difference is on the selector for the containers.
-Each unit test rely on a unique fixture markup.
-This no conflict due to test design should occur.
+Each unit test relies on a unique fixture markup.
+This will ensure that no conflict due to test design should occur.
 If such conflict still raise, then it should be elsewhere.
 For instance in a bad component design, sharing memory across instances.

+Unit tests must be reliable, and must not introduce flaws.
+If the test fails, this should be because there is an error in the tested feature, not an error inside the test.

 ```html
 <!DOCTYPE html>